Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "a spirit of divination" There are two terms used in this sentence to describe this slave girl.

-1. The first, "divination" (found only here in the NT) has an OT background, but uses different Greek terms in the Septuagint (cf. Lev.
+1. The first, "divination" (found only here in the NT) has an OT background, but is designated by different Greek terms in the Septuagint (cf. Lev.
 19:31; 20:6,27; Deut.
 18:11; 1 Sam.
 28:3,7; 2 Kgs.
 21:6; 1 Chr.
 10:13).
 This was a demon-possessed person who, by chants, incantations, or the interpreting of natural phenomena (i.e., flight of birds, clouds, remains in a drinking cup, animal liver, etc.) could predict and, to some degree, affect the future.

-SPECIAL TOPIC: DIVINER
+SPECIAL TOPIC: DIVINATION

 ▣ "by fortune telling" This term (PRESENT ACTIVE PARTICIPLE, FEMININE SINGULAR) is used only here in the NT.
 The root term is common in the Septuagint for "diviner, seer, prophet," usually in a negative context.
 It means one who raves, thereby denoting the emotional trance which accompanies their prediction.
 Here it denotes one who predicts the future for profit.
-The contextual and lexical implication is that the girl was indwelt with an unclean spirit.
+The contextual and lexical implication is that the slave girl was indwelt with an unclean spirit.

 SPECIAL TOPIC: DEMONS (unclean spirits)